-Only one of Starbucks' decaffeinated coffees is produced without chemicals.
-Find out which one.
+Two of Starbucks' decaffeinated coffees are produced without chemicals.
+Find out which two.

 Q. In your article on decaffeinated coffee, you say that "Almost all decaffeinated coffee is produced using a Swiss water process or carbon dioxide extraction, both of which are quite harmless.”
 I have heard that Starbucks uses a chemical process to decaffeinate their coffee and I understand this is harmful for us and the environment.
 What are your thoughts on this?